Logo only, or a full brand identity? How to pick a project scope

 In these cases, the underlying identity system already existed.
 Only the logo needed work.

 When logo-only doesn’t work so well: when there’s no system at all.
 When you’re starting a business, it’s tempting to get just a logo out of budget caution, or the need to feel like you’re making progress.
 But a logo without a visual system around it has nowhere to live.
 The people who go on to build your website, design your deck, or create your marketing materials will start making their own decisions about colors, fonts, spacing, and style—decisions that may have nothing to do with the thinking behind the logo.
-Within six months, your brand can look like it was made by four different people.
+Within six months, your brand can look like it was made by a bunch of different people.

 Four different layouts using the same logo design